Annual Consumer Information Notice

 Tuberculosis Screening

-Relative to Missouri Senate Bill 197, applicable to all Missouri colleges and universities, students and new faculty are required to complete a survey designed to identify persons who may be at high risk for latent tuberculosis infection.
+Missouri law requires screening of all seated students (not online students) for tuberculosis risk factors.
 Missouri State-West Plains has developed a survey instrument to help persons comply with this state law.
-Students may complete the TB Screening Questionnaire by logging into My Grizzly Den and selecting "Student" from the menu at the top left.
-Use the link for the Tuberculosis (TB) Screening Questionnaire (New students only) found on the "Other Student Resources" card.
+Students may complete the TB Screening Questionnaire by logging into My Grizzly Den and selecting “Student” from the menu at the top left.
+Use the link for the Tuberculosis (TB) Screening Questionnaire (New students only) on the “Other Student Resources” card.
 For assistance accessing My Grizzly Den, please contact the Lybyer Help Desk at (417) 255-7995.
+This must be completed before you register for your second semester classes.
+It is best to complete this now.

 Return to Top